-The Online Safety Group provides a consultative group that has wide representation from the Maynard School community, with responsibility for issues regarding online safety and the monitoring the Online Safety Policy including the impact of initiatives.
-Depending on the size or structure of the Maynard School this group may be part of the safeguarding group.
-The group will also be responsible for regular reporting to the Governing Body.
+The Online Safety Group provides a consultative group that has wide representation from the school community, with responsibility for issues regarding online safety and monitoring the Online Safety Policy including the impact of initiatives.
+Depending on the size or structure of the school this group may be part of the safeguarding group.
+The group will also be responsible for regular reporting to senior leaders and the governing body.